kig/glslscript/README.md

 Finally, [compute_application.hpp](src/compute_application.hpp) has all the Vulkan boilerplate for allocating IO buffers and running the thing.

-## Why the name "Crash"

-Have _you_ tried developing an IO runtime for Vulkan compute shaders?
-[1]

-It's crashingly fast!
-From zero to done in a crash.
-Imagine being bottlenecked by ridiculously high-bandwidth things as you crash through your problems.
+## Implementation notes

-[1] There's no mid-shader CPU-GPU synchronization out-of-the-box.
+There's no mid-shader CPU-GPU synchronization out-of-the-box.
 Shaders are designed to run for just a few milliseconds at a time.
-To get around this, you can spin on a shared buffer.
+To get around this, you can spinlock on a shared buffer.

 The GPU does a request by writing the params to the request buffer, and increments the request count.
 The CPU keeps checking the request count for changes.
 When it sees a change, it reads the request params and runs the request.
 After running the request, the CPU writes the results to the response buffer.